 Coreference researchers: Consider submitting your work to the COLING 2022 Workshop on Computational Models of Reference, Anaphora and Coreference (CRAC 2022) and the CODI-CRAC 2022 Shared Task on Anaphora, Bridging, and Discourse Deixis in Dialogue (Website).

-First-year Ph.D. students: If you are looking for a thesis advisor, feel free to come talk to me.
+First/Second-year Ph.D. students: If you are looking for a thesis advisor, feel free to email me.

 My general research area is machine learning of natural language.
 My recent projects have focused primarily on developing unsupervised and semi-supervised machine learning techniques for natural language processing, with the goal of reducing the amount of annotated data needed to build NLP applications and process resource-scarce languages.
 Areas in which my group has been working include: